PN Junction: What is it? (And How To Make One)

 A PN-junction is formed when an n-type material is fused together with a p-type material creating a semiconductor diode.

-We can create a PN junction by connecting face to face one p-type and one n-type semiconductor crystal block via special techniques.
-More practically, we can form a p n junction by doping one side of a semiconductor crystal by trivalent impurity and another side by pentavalent impurity.
+We can create a PN junction by connecting one p-type and one n-type semiconductor crystal block using special techniques.
+Practically, we form a PN junction by doping one side of a semiconductor crystal with trivalent impurity and the other side with pentavalent impurity.

-The side of semiconductor crystal where we doped trivalent impurity, is formed p-type semiconductor and the side of semiconductor crystal where we doped pentavalent impurity formed an n-type semiconductor.
+The side of the semiconductor crystal doped with trivalent impurity becomes a p-type semiconductor, while the side doped with pentavalent impurity becomes an n-type semiconductor.

 The middle portion of the crystal where these p-type and n-type semiconductors meet a typical junction formed which is known as P-N junction.